-His experience includes leading the AG team advising the Danish government on the Fehmarnbelt Tunnel project, a €6 billion, 19 kilometre road and rail tunnel linking Denmark and Germany; advising the Department for Transport on aspects of rail franchising; and advising Parliament on its proposed multibillion-pound refurbishment programme.
+His experience includes leading the AG team in advising the Danish government on the Fehmarnbelt Tunnel project, a €6 billion, 19 kilometre road and rail tunnel linking Denmark and Germany; advising the Department for Transport on aspects of rail franchising; and advising Parliament on its proposed multibillion-pound refurbishment programme.

 The Government Procurement Review provides an annual survey of the most consequential legal developments in government procurement worldwide, and their practical impact on contractors, suppliers and service providers.
 It offers insightful analysis of the key features of the procurement regime in each jurisdiction, including relevant authorities, bidding procedures and eligibility, award criteria and mechanisms to challenge awards, among other things.